 Pollution can take many forms and can negatively affect the air, soil and water quality.
 Examples of pollution include:

-The Department of Environment and Conservation (DEC) is the leading body managing environmental pollution in Western Australia.
-In our capacity, the City of Swan provides advice and assistance on pollution issues to the DEC.
+The Department of Environment Regulation (DER) is the state agency managing environmental pollution in Western Australia.
+The City provides advice and assistance on pollution issues to the DER.